chmouel/gosmee/README.md

 # gosmee - A webhook forwader/relayer

-gosmee is a webhook forwarder that you can easily run anywhere.
+Gosmee is a versatile webhook relayer that can be conveniently executed anywhere.

 ## Description

-Gosmee let you relays webhooks from itself (acting as a server) or from <https://smee.io> to your local notebook.
+Gosmee enables you to relay webhooks from either itself (as a server) or from https://smee.io to your local notebook.

-With `gosmee` you can easily expose the service on your local network or behind a VPN, letting a public service (ie: GitHub) to push webhooks to it.
+With gosmee, you can effortlessly expose the service on your local network or behind a VPN, allowing a public service (such as GitHub) to push webhooks to it.

-For example, if you setup your GitHub Webhook to point to a <https://smee.io/> URL or where `gosmee server` listen to.

-You then use the `gosmee client` on your local notebook to get the events from the server and relay it to the local service.
-So effectively connecting github webhook to your local service on your local workstation.
+For instance, if you configure your GitHub Webhook to direct to a https://smee.io/ URL or where gosmee server is listening, you can then use the gosmee client on your local notebook to obtain the events from the server and forward them to the local service, thereby establishing a connection between the GitHub webhook and your local service on your workstation.

 ### Diagram